bbawuah/personal-blogpage/src/pages/the-playing-children.md

 </p>
 <h3>The power of fear</h3>
 <p>
 The corona virus has turned the world upside down.
-That world we know will no longer be the same.
+The world as we knew it will no longer be the same.
 To stop the pandemic, entire populations must adhere to certain restrictions.
 </br>
 </br>
-Many governments choose to monitor their society and punish those who break their restrictions.
-Technology has made it possible for the first time in history to control such entire populations.
+Many governments have chosen to monitor their society and punish those who break their restrictions.
+Technology has made it possible for the first time in history to control entire populations.
 </br>
 </br>
-The coronavirus and the associated restrictions have opened my eyes and also made me think to what extent we have the freedom to give our own twist to our lives?
+The coronavirus and the associated restrictions have opened my eyes and also made me consider to what extent we have the freedom to give our own twist to our lives?
 </br>
 </p>
 <h3>A demarcated playground</h3>
 <p>
-I compare our lives with children playing at a playground.
-The children have a slide that they can play with, a sandbox, a football which they can play many games with.
+I like to compare our lives with children playing at a playground.
+The children have a slide that they can play on, a sandbox, a football which they can play many games with.
 But the playground is also demarcated with fences.
 The children are not allowed to play outside these gates.
 </br>
 </br>
 Are these children really free beings?
 Or are they just trying to make the best of their lives despite the restriction?